collide0412/collide0412.github.io/index.md

 # Welcome to My Portfolio

 Hello!
-I am Tran Quoc Dang, currently pursuing a Bachelor's program in Informatics and Computer Engineering at the International School, Vietnam National University, Hanoi.
-I am passionate about data engineering and have experience in various related fields.
+I am Tran Quoc Dang, currently pursuing a Master of Science in Information and Communication Engineering at Chungbuk National University, South Korea.
+I am passionate about research and development in information and communication technologies, working as a researcher in my university's lab.

 ## Explore My Work